2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-PickyRacoon/results/report.md

 Use your measured p50 handler duration from Scenario B for `duration_seconds` and 512 MB (0.5 GB) for memory.

 **Always-on cost:** `hourly_rate × 24 × 30`

-**Deliverables:**
-1. Computed monthly cost for each environment under this traffic model.
-2. **Break-even RPS** — at what average RPS does Lambda become more expensive than Fargate?
-Show the algebra.
-3. A **Cost vs. RPS line chart** showing Lambda's linear cost against Fargate/EC2's flat cost, with the break-even point marked.
-4. **Recommendation** (1 page max):
-   - Given the SLO (p99 < 500ms) and traffic model, which environment do you recommend?
-   - Does your recommended environment meet the SLO as deployed?
-If not, what changes would be needed (e.g., Lambda provisioned concurrency, more Fargate tasks, auto-scaling)?
-   - Justify with specific numbers from your measurements.
-   - State the conditions under which your recommendation would change (e.g., "if average load exceeds X RPS..." or "if the SLO were relaxed to Y ms...").

 | Environment | Concurrency | p50 (ms) | p95 (ms) | p99 (ms) | Server avg (ms) |
 |---|---|---|---|---|---|